storyprotocol/documentation/docs/Protocol Concepts/ip-asset/ipa-metadata-standard.md

       </td>

       <td style={{ textAlign: "left" }}>
-        An image for your IP
+        An image for your IP.

+        If your IP is an image itself, you can make this the same as `mediaUrl`.
       </td>

       <td style={{ textAlign: "left" }}>